What is capsular contracture?

 Capsular contracture is the most common problem associated with breast implant surgery.
 It’s basically a defense mechanism gone awry.
 Whenever a foreign object enters the body, such as a splinter, your body goes into defense mode.
 It needs to protect itself from foreign objects, so it tries to seal the foreign object off (quite brilliant, actually).
 To do this, it creates a “capsule.”
 The capsule is basically a layer of scar tissue around the object.

-This same process happens when you get breast implant surgery, since implants (though safe) are foreign objects.
+This same process happens when you get your NJ breast augmentation surgery, since implants (though safe) are foreign objects.
 But what can happen is that the scar tissue around the implant can start to squeeze the implant.
 It tightens — or contracts — which makes the breasts start to feel hard, causing discomfort and upward displacement of the implant (it moves up higher).
 When this happens, you have capsular contracture.

 Causes, Risks, and Treatments